-To manage the day-to-day execution of the Plan.
-The ExCo meet on a frequent (typically Weekly) basis to guide and monitor the implementation of objectives, deliverables, policies and other key processes.
+The purpose of the ExCo is to manage the day-to-day execution of the Business Plan.
+The ExCo meet on a frequent (typically weekly) basis to guide and monitor the implementation of objectives, deliverables, policies and other key processes.
 A more formal monthly ExCo meeting is also held to monitor the Group's performance against business plan through the KPI's set under each of the five strategic drivers.